This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the

 Asbestos in Shipyards and Naval Yards

-New Hampshire has a short Atlantic coast, so it also has shipyards and ports.
-Ships and boats often contained a lot of asbestos because the material is lightweight, strong, and fireproof.
-Beginning around World War II and until federal bans in the 1970s, asbestos was used in the construction of nearly every part of ships.
+New Hampshire has a short Atlantic coast lined with shipyards and ports.
+Ships and boats often contain a lot of asbestos because the material is lightweight, strong, and fireproof.
+Beginning around World War II and until federal bans in the 1970s, asbestos was used to construct nearly every part of ships.